-Frugal Tip #1– for some reason the pipe fittings are sold individually and in packs of 10 for contractors.
+For some reason, the pipe fittings are sold individually and in packs of 10 for contractors.
 The packs of 10 are much much cheaper!

-Frugal Tip #2 – 3/4” PVC is sold in 10’ Lengths and 5’ Lengths.
-At lowes, they are almost the exact same price.
+¾” PVC is sold in 10’ Lengths and 5’ Lengths.
+At Lowes, they are almost the exact same price.
 However, a 10’ pipe wouldn’t fit in my minivan.
 Ask them nicely if they will cut it in half for you. 🙂

 Now, this was version #1.
 I followed the directions from Family Fun Magazine.
 It wasn’t as sturdy as I wanted it.
 Our yard isn’t very level and the kids kept knocking it (which they should be able to do) and it was really wobbly.
 I fixed it by making a couple changes noted in the directions.